 Ken Perlman

-Superb instrumentalist, acclaimed teacher of instrumental skills, gifted performer, award-winning folklorist, can i buy gabapentin online Ken Perlman is surely a welcome addition to any festival or concert-series lineup.
+Superb instrumentalist, acclaimed teacher of instrumental skills, gifted performer, award-winning folklorist, browse around this web-site Ken Perlman is surely a welcome addition to any festival or concert-series lineup.
 Ken is both a pioneer of the 5-string banjo style known as “melodic clawhammer” and a master of fingerstyle guitar.
 He is considered one of the top clawhammer players in the world, known in particular for his skillful adaptations of Celtic tunes to the style.
 On guitar, Ken’s sparkling finger-picked renditions of traditional Celtic and Southern fiddle tunes are simply not to be missed.
 Read more about Ken…

 Clawhammer Clinic Encore Collection

 Couldn’t make Ken’s clinic on any of the following topics?
 No worries!
-You can obtain a copy of each complete video presentation, along with tabs for all tunes, exercises and musical illustrations, by clicking the link below.
+You can obtain a copy of each complete video presentation, along with tabs for all tunes, exercises and musical illustrations.

 Order any three topics through this website, and get a fourth title free.
 Simply email Ken with the name of your fourth topic, and he’ll send you all four at once.